FAQs

 What sets the Myeong Commonwealth apart as the civilisation of the future?

 The Myeong Commonwealth is distinguished as the world's foremost Confucian micronational state established in the 21st century.
-It integrates digital governance with spirituality and the physical presence of political, economic, and social institutions, striving to embody the wisdom of the Sages in its laws and policies to cultivate a society founded on 'Grand Harmony.'
-The Commonwealth aims to restore the purity of the human conscience at the individual level, lost to deceptions and desires in youth, and revive the lost Golden Age of Sages at the societal level, eroded by modern secularism, atheism, relativism, mass sexual promiscuity, and the denial of objective moral truth.
+It integrates digital governance with the real-life functioning of political, economic, and social institutions, striving to embody the spiritual wisdom of the Sages in its laws and policies to cultivate a society moving towards the epoch of 'Grand Harmony.'
+The Myeong Commonwealth aims to restore the purity of the human conscience at the individual level, lost to deceptions and addictions as we grew up, and revive the lost Golden Age of the Sages at the societal level, which has been eroded by secularism, atheism, relativism, mass sexual promiscuity, and the widespread denial of objective moral truth.

-The Myeong Commonwealth offers an All-Under-Heaven, platform that brings together renowned ethicists and scientists to articulate the deep structure of a successful human civilisation.
-This initiative aims to provide clear guidance in a world grappling with challenges like the rise of artificial intelligence, economic inequality, gender dysphoria, increasing state control, and global environmental issues.
+The Myeong Commonwealth brings together everyone to rebuild a flourishing human civilisation.
+It aims to provide clear guidance in a chaotic world grappling with challenges like the rise of artificial intelligence, economic inequality, gender dysphoria, increasing state control, and global environmental issues.
 Positioned as a confederal micronational community, the Myeong Commonwealth is dedicated to re-civilising societies and safeguarding civilisation for humanity without the constraints of political correctness.

 What are the political values of the Myeong Commonwealth?

-In response to past upheavals and societal transformations, the Myeong Commonwealth is rebuilding human civilisation based on Neo-Confucianism, emphasising individual conscience and action over mere words.
-Rooted in the liberating wisdom of Sage Wang Yangmyeong (1472-1529), the Commonwealth's Constitution embodies a vision of political where every citizen not only participates in the public affairs of a vibrant parliamentary democracy supported by the rule of law, but also prioritises the survival and advancement of humane civilisation against the threats of the collapse of humanity in face of drastic events that might happen in the 21st century, such as the Third World War.
+In response to past upheavals and societal transformations, the Myeong Commonwealth is rebuilding human civilisation based on the primacy of personal conscience and action over mere words.
+Rooted in the liberating wisdom of Sage Wang Yangmyeong (1472-1529), the Myeong Commonwealth's Constitution embodies a vision of politics where every citizen not only participates in the public affairs of a vibrant parliamentary democracy supported by the rule of law, but also prioritises the survival and advancement of humane civilisation against the threats of the collapse of civilisation in face of drastic events that might happen in the 21st century, such as a Third World War.

 What is the mission of the Myeong Commonwealth?

-The Myeong Commonwealth's mission is to redefine humaneness, justice, propriety, and wisdom, while advocating for the deployment of human conscience to make morally justified decisions on all controversial matters ranging from artificial intelligence to life-and-death decisions to environmental degradation.
+The Myeong Commonwealth's mission is to revive and entrench humaneness, justice, propriety, and wisdom, while advocating for the deployment of a luminous human conscience to make morally justified decisions on all controversial matters ranging from artificial intelligence to life-and-death decisions to environmental degradation.
 By restoring morality, harmony, and beauty in societal structures, arts, sciences, and architecture in the East Asian tradition, the Myeong Commonwealth envisions a renaissance of ethical values and social order.

 Where is the sovereign territory of the Myeong Commonwealth located?

-The Myeong Commonwealth's spiritual sovereignty transcends physical borders.
-It exists within the conscience in the heart-mind of all individuals, both citizens and foreigners, who acknowledge the objective truth about the existence of the Myeong Commonwealth.
-The Myeong Commonwealth, while being a micro-community consisting of real people who know and conduct affairs with each other, is primarily spiritual and aterritorial.
+The Commonwealth's spiritual sovereignty transcends physical borders.
+It exists within the conscience in the heart-minds of all individuals, of citizens and foreigners, who acknowledge the objective truth about the existence of the Myeong Commonwealth.
+The Myeong Commonwealth, while consisting of real people who know and conduct affairs with each other, is primarily spiritual and aterritorial.

 Does the Myeong Commonwealth have its own Constitution?

-The Myeong Commonwealth's legal system, inspired by the common law tradition, is governed by a Constitution adopted through a democratic process by a Constituent Assembly representing the remnants of the Confucian political and social orders.
-This supreme law is a manual of moral and political principles that is of high value not just to the Myeong Commonwealth but also everyone on the planet.
+The Myeong Commonwealth's legal system, inspired by the common law tradition, is governed by a Constitution adopted through a democratic process by a Constituent Assembly representing the spiritual remnants of the Confucian moral order.
+This supreme law is a manual of moral and political principles that is highly valued not just by the Myeong Commonwealth but also by everyone on the planet.

-What are the citizenship opportunities and responsibilities in the Myeong Commonwealth?
+What are the opportunities and responsibilities of citizenship in the Myeong Commonwealth?

-Individuals aged 18 and above can become spiritual citizens of the Myeong Commonwealth by registering on this website, accepting the Constitution, and acknowledging the Myeong Emperor as the Head of the Commonwealth.
-Citizenship is confirmed through a spiritual citizenship certificate.
-Opportunities of spiritual citizens include establishing businesses within the Commonwealth.
-Obligations of spiritual citizens can be found in the Constitution.
+Individuals aged 18 and above can become Spiritual Citizens of the Myeong Commonwealth by registering on this website, accepting the Constitution, and acknowledging the Myeong Emperor as the Head of the Commonwealth.
+Citizenship is confirmed through a Spiritual Citizenship electronic certificate.
+Opportunities of Spiritual Citizens include establishing businesses within the Commonwealth.
+Obligations of Spiritual Citizens can be found in the Constitution.
+Spiritual Citizens cannot vote nor take up public office.

-The Myeong Commonwealth encourages citizens worldwide to become Spiritual Citizens and partake in the daunting but most meaningful mission of recivilising a world torn by contemporary barbarism—secularism, atheism, armed conflict, extremism, terrorism, the sexual revolution, mass gender dysphoria, and the modern downfall of aesthetics.
+The Myeong Commonwealth encourages people worldwide to become Spiritual Citizens and partake in the daunting but most meaningful mission of re-civilising a world torn by contemporary barbarism—secularism, atheism, armed conflict, extremism, terrorism, the sexual revolution, mass gender dysphoria, and the modern collapse of aesthetics.

-Full citizenship in the Myeong Commonwealth, attained after at least one probational year under the monitoring of the Home Office of His Majesty's Government, grants privileges such as voting in public elections and holding public positions mentioned in the Constitution in Commonwealth authorities, including His Majesty's Government, the Houses of the Commonwealth Assembly, the Supreme Court of Justice, the Commonwealth Prosecutorate, and the Commonwealth Inspectorate.
-Full citizens have access to current and future online services, contributing to the development and governance of the Myeong Commonwealth.
+Full Citizenship of the Myeong Commonwealth, ordinarily attained after at least one probational year under the monitoring of the Home Office of His Majesty's Government, grants privileges such as voting in public elections and holding public positions mentioned in the Constitution in Commonwealth authorities, including His Majesty's Government, the Houses of the Commonwealth Assembly, the Supreme Court of Justice, the Commonwealth Prosecutorate, and the Commonwealth Inspectorate.
+Full Citizens have access to current and future online services, contributing to the development and governance of the Myeong Commonwealth.

-Minors can obtain Full Citizenship if at least one parent holds Full Citizenship.
+Minors can obtain Full Citizenship if at least one parent (biological or adopted) holds Full Citizenship.
 A written request must be submitted to the Home Office of His Majesty's Government for minors to acquire Full Citizenship status.

 Does the Myeong Commonwealth lay any claims over territories controlled by South Korea and North Korea?